 This week’s tune, played out of the “A modal” tuning (aEADE, or gDGCD (“G modal) with a capo at the 2nd fret)) provides us with another opportunity to showcase that versatility.
 Raise one string from standard A tuning – a tuning that’s very well suited for bringing out the bright and joyful qualities of the banjo – and you’re instantly transported into a completely different world.
 A world where the sounds are ancient, mysterious, and brooding.

-According to my research, Kitchen Girl was first “collected” by folklorist Alan Jabbour from fiddler Glen Lyn of Virginia.
+According to my research, Kitchen Girl was first “collected” by folklorist Alan Jabbour from fiddler Henry Reed of Galax, Virginia.
 It was then recorded by Jabbour’s “Hollow Rock String Band”, and it seems the rest was history.
 Many others followed suit, and it made its way into jam circles in short order.

 It’s also one of those tunes that sounds great a variety of tempos, and with enough melodic breathing room to allow all those modal banjo tones to waft into the sonic ether.